MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-category-classification.md

 ### Use the formula bar

 You can integrate your AI Builder category classification model in Power Apps Studio by using the formula bar.
-More information.
 For more information, see [Use formulas for text AI models](formula-bar.md#category-classification).

 ## Use in Power Automate